Rajatj17/sveltest/README.md

 now deploy --name my-project
 ```

-As an alternative, use the [Now desktop client](https://zeit.co/download) and simply drag the unzipped project folder to the taskbar icon.
+As an alternative, use the [Now desktop client](https://zeit.co/download) and simply drag the unzipped project folder to the taskbar icon..

 ### With [surge](https://surge.sh/)